HavingFunLearning/Autoencoders_Applications/README.md

         - The heterogeinity of the images was more captured when I used a smaller batch size!
         - The weight decay was not useful!
         - With a really small loss, is really important to decrease fastly the learning rate!
-        - There were not many projects available that used this architecture to denoise RGB images!
+        - For comparison, there were not many projects available that used this architecture to denoise RGB images!